brabster/tw-site-mkdocs/docs/posts/2024-07-31-map-over-array-in-bigquery/index.md

 SELECT word FROM UNNEST(['connecting', 'connected', 'connections']) AS word
 ```

-`UNNEST` turns the array into a table, and I alias the resulting rows as `word`.
+`UNNEST` turns the array into a table, and I have aliased the resulting rows as `word`.
 Then, I can select `word`, which maps the identity function over the array.
 If I put that back into my query...

 ```sql
 SELECT
     (SELECT word FROM UNNEST(SPLIT(the_text, ' ')) AS word) AS words FROM examples
 ```

-### Gather results into an array

 I get an error `Scalar subquery produced more than one element`.
 That's because I haven't collected the little table back up into an array yet.
 That's easy to do: